TomCrypto/AntTweakBar.NET/README.md

 ----------

 Any issues or pull requests are welcome, I especially need help with verifying multi-window support, thread safety, and OS X testing, but any contribution is greatly appreciated.
 Thanks to *Ilkka Jahnukainen* for helping in testing AntTweakBar.NET throughout its ongoing development and providing valuable feedback to guide its design.

+**Todo**:

+ * more/better unit tests
+ * test multi-window support exhaustively
+ * check it works on OS X
+ * consider implementing custom struct type (perhaps through reflection, looking for FieldOffset attributes?)
+ * automatic nested groups? (not sure if it is meaningful since you can't easily move variables around anyway) [I could see something like that working with e.g. `myVar.Group = "Group/NestedGroup";`, but it has some pitfalls]
+ * add extensions (in a separate assembly) to help interoperate with popular frameworks? (maybe)

 Changelog
 ---------